Winner of the New York Society Library's

 It is common to talk about how trees improve living conditions in cities by filtering and cooling the air, absorbing excess rainwater, and making neighborhoods more attractive, but little has been said about the equally important role of trees as storehouses of a city’s past.
 Just as trees remove carbon from the atmosphere and hold it for many years in their woody tissue, so do they sequester the shared experiences of the people who live alongside them.
 The growth rings of trees contain, in organized fashion, physical manifestations of the world and of the human presence in it at different times in a tree’s history.
-Trees also store memories through the associations they carry for the people who live alongside them and see them every day.
+Trees themselves carry associations for the people who live alongside them and see them every day.
 By looking at a group of trees I have known over many years, scattered around the five boroughs of New York City, I have tried to show how much of the life of New York is contained in its trees.
 The book was published in 2013 by the Quantuck Lane Press and received support from Furthermore: a project of the J.M.
 Kaplan Fund.
 It is designed by Laura Lindgren with a map by Myra Klockenbrink.

 "New York is a city built atop a forest.
 And in a forest,